The Real Work

 What We Do

 We meet once a week at the Shantideva Center in Park Slope for an hour of meditation and open conversation.
-TLDR: We sit in silence, each of us observing our own minds, and then we talk about whatever came up.
+We sit in silence, observing our own minds, and then talk about whatever came up.
 The format is simple:

-The teaching is rooted in Vipassana, or insight meditation, a Buddhist tradition that emphasizes the importance of “seeing things as they are” through our direct experience of meditation–rather than belief, doctrine, or someone else’s interpretation.
+The teaching is rooted in Vipassana, or insight meditation.
+This Buddhist tradition that emphasizes the importance of “seeing things as they are” through our direct experience of meditation, unmediated by belief, doctrine, or someone else’s interpretation.

 Who This Is For

-This group is for anyone who has ever felt the gap between the life they're living and the life they mean to live.
+This group is for anyone who has ever felt the gap between the life they're living and the one they mean to live.

 You don't need to be a meditator.
 You don't need to believe anything in particular.
 You just need to be curious about what's actually happening — in your mind, your work, your relationships — and willing to sit still long enough to look.